Strategic Plan 2023-2028

 What We’ll Do

-We will work to conserve, restore, and manage a reconnected landscape of tidal marsh, seasonal wetland, streams, and upland habitats, and the natural processes that sustain them, in the Sonoma Creek and Petaluma River watersheds.
-This work includes protecting and restoring 10,000 acres across public and private land.
+We will work collaboratively with public agencies, conservation organizations, and local landowners in the Sonoma Creek and Petaluma River watershed.
+Working together to conserve, restore, and manage a reconnect landscape of tidal marsh, seasonal wetland, streams, and upland habitats, and the natural processes that sustain them.
+This work includes protecting and restoring 10,000 acres across public and private land, which will bring vital benefits of flood protection, water filtration, carbon capture, and habitat for a diverse set of species including threatened or endangered.

-We will prioritize the protection and enhancement of tribal cultural connections in the Baylands and access for the general public.
+We will prioritize the protection and enhancement of tribal cultural connections in the Baylands, as well as access for the general public.
 We are working on two parallel tracks: Indigenous community access through partnerships and potential ownership, and public access through expanding the boundaries of the San Pablo Bay National Wildlife Refuge.
-This work includes archeological surveys of Sonoma Creek and Petaluma Baylands, supporting tribal goals for conservation properties — including ensuring rights for tribal cultural practices — and expanding the wildlife refuge boundary for outdoor recreation.
+This work includes archeological surveys of Sonoma Creek and the Petaluma Baylands, supporting tribal goals for conservation properties — including ensuring rights for tribal cultural practices — and expanding the wildlife refuge boundary for outdoor recreation.